 Working with artists

 The CSF is a space for artistic experimentation: ‘Every year, we invent new formats with the artists,’ Anne-Caroline tells me with enthusiasm.
 Laurent Kloetzer, sci-fi author and facilitator at the CSF, confirms that he can experiment with different tools and methods: ‘It’s very interesting for me to think about specific tools adapted to the audience and the situation’.
 As a founding member of the Zanzibar collective, it is all the more precious for him to have such spaces where he can create and test Protokools, which are writing exercises to imagine the future together.
 The important thing is to be able to work together in mutual respect.
 Or as Anne-Caroline, the head of the CSF, puts it: ‘The main thing with artists is to leave them alone: to each their occupation’.

 Enthusiasm is clearly what brings people together here.
 To participate, students answered a call for applications.
 They were chosen for the diversity of their profiles: mixing disciplines, ages, genders, levels of training, etc. ‘The purpose of the CSF is to cross disciplines, to mix, to blend, to mingle: today, decompartmentalization is a huge issue, in all aspects.
 This project is a positive outlier’, says Anne Berchon, facilitator of forum theatre at the CSF and initiator of the CoTéAct collective.

 At a time of rising anxiety regarding the environmental crisis, fuelled by stories of collapse and war, a space of trust and experimentation such as the CSF is precious.
-Félix, a participant and doctoral student, has ‘regained faith in human beings’, i.e. in our capacity to invent together and to face together the challenges that will come.
-He concludes: ‘Whatever happens, and it will be terrible, now I believe that we can find joy and sharing anyway’.
+Félix, a participant and doctoral student, has ‘regained faith in human beings’, i.e. in our capacity to invent and face together the challenges that will come.
+He concludes: ‘Whatever happens - and it will be terrible - now I believe that we can still find joy and sharing’.